raymondkeogh/doggystyle/README.md

 The contact page will contain a google maps iframe showing the location of the business

-- As an external user, I want to see where the dog groomers is located.
+- As an external user, I want to see where the dog groomers are located.

 The entire website will be optimised to be viewed on mobile devices and a variety of screen sizes.